erikolofsson/Xcode-4-Fixins/README.md

  + `Ctrl-C` Toggels match case
  + `Ctrl-E` Toggels regular expression
  + `Ctrl-W` Toggles whole word only matching
++ Run multiple schemes with `⌘-G` from one scheme by setting Custom working directory to "[MulitLaunchSchemes]" and the scheme names as arguments

 __CurrentLineHighlighter__: This fixin highlights the line currently being edited in the source editor, making it easier to track the